bokunimowakaru/pico/README.md

 # pico

-## Wireless Communication Code Examples for Raspberry Pi Pico W, by [bokunimo.net](https://bokunimo.net/)

-This repository is a collection of Wireless Communication Code Examples.
+This repository "Wireless Communication Code Examples for Raspberry Pi Pico W, by [bokunimo.net](https://bokunimo.net/)" is a collection of Wireless Communication Code Examples.
-It includes devices which send sensor values via UDP, and a LCD device which receives from them to display the sensor values on it.
+It includes MicroPython code for the micro IoT sensor devices which send sensor values via UDP and a micro LCD device which receives from them to display the sensor values on it.

 ## ボクにもわかる μIoT for Raspberry Pi Pico W